 With the abundance of websites dedicated to selling anything and everything there’s never been an easier time to buy a horse which is great if you’re buying but what about if you’re selling instead?
 How do you make your advert stand out from the myriad of other alerts?
 And how do you make sure your horse is going to go to a good home?

 Regardless of whether your selling your horse online, in a print magazine, in your local tack shop, or just via word of mouth it can be difficult to know where to start.
-Creating the advert is only half of the job and there things that you can do to help ensure the sale.
+Creating the advert is only half of the job and there are things that you can do to help ensure the sale.
 As somebody who’s sold (and bought) a huge number of horses I thought it might be helpful to pass on some of the things, I’ve learned.

 1) Make sure your horse is looking his best.